-It is recommended that your application be organized in the following manner and include the following parts in order to expedite the review process.
-Instructions (and links) for all parts and forms of the application are found either on the following pages of the application package or individually for each form on Grants.gov.
+In order to expedite the review process, it is recommended that your electronic application be organized in the following manner and include the following parts.
+Instructions for all parts and forms of the application are found either on the following pages of the application package or individually for each form on Grants.gov.